B20 Native Token Standard

 Supply cap

 Section titled “Supply cap”Capping supply is opt-in.
-The sentinel type(uint256).max signals no cap, which is what a token starts with. updateSupplyCap(newCap) is admin-gated and emits SupplyCapUpdated, and a cap set beneath the current totalSupply reverts with InvalidSupplyCap.
+The sentinel type(uint128).max signals no cap, which is what a token starts with; it doubles as the highest permitted cap, so totalSupply can never climb past it. updateSupplyCap(newCap) is admin-gated and emits SupplyCapUpdated, reverting with InvalidSupplyCap if newCap falls beneath the current totalSupply or rises above type(uint128).max.

 A memo is an optional bytes32 tag carried alongside an operation for off-chain reference.
 Any operation carrying one emits Memo(address indexed caller, bytes32 indexed memo) immediately after its primary event, and indexers join the two on (transactionHash, logIndex − 1).